rollup/three-jsnext/README.md

 This is a new and experimental project; it may not yet reproduce all of Three.js's functionality.
 If you find a bug, please raise an issue.

+Note that we're using the dev branch of Three.js, rather than the master branch, so it may not be 100% stable.

 ## License